kubernetes/website/content/en/docs/home/contribute/localization.md

 ## Translating documents

 We understand that localizing *all* of the Kubernetes documentation would be an enormous task.
-We're okay with localizations smarting small and expanding later.
+We're okay with localizations smarting small and expanding over time.

 As an initial requirement, all localizations must include the following documentation at a minimum: